webpack/webpack.js.org/content/branding.md

   - rouzbeh84
 ---

-Here you can find guidelines, assets, and licenses in regards to the **webpack** project.
+Here you can find **webpack** project brand guidelines, assets, and license.
 See our official [media repository](https://github.com/webpack/media) for more information and to find the [license](https://github.com/webpack/media/blob/master/LICENSE) that governs this work.
 Click any of the images to download them.

 ## [Jump to All Original Media Files](https://github.com/webpack/media)